Close

 Application Methods & Locations

-Primary application portal is visa.visitsaudi.com for tourist visas.
-Business and work applications process through Saudi consulates or authorized visa centers.
+The primary application portal is visa.visitsaudi.com for tourist visas, with international visitors from 66 eligible countries able to apply for an eVisa.
+Business and work visa applications process through Saudi consulates or authorized visa centers.
 Key locations include:

 • London: +44 20 7917 3000